Jamie3213/slide-decks/modern-python/slide-deck.md

 ---

-## **Dataclasses come with lots of nice features...**
+## **Data classes come with lots of nice features...**

-* Dataclasses are much cleaner and more readable.
+* Data classes are much cleaner and more readable.
-* We can define methods on dataclasses like we would with a normal class.
+* We can define methods on data classes like we would with a normal class.
 * We get boring methods like `__init__`, `__repr__`, `__eq__`, `__ne__` etc. for free.
 * We can use `@datclass(frozen=True)` to make instances immutable.
-* Functions like `dataclasses.asdict` can convert the dataclass back to a `dict`.
+* Functions like `dataclasses.asdict` can convert the data class back to a `dict`.

 ---